xlmliquidity/xlmliquidity.github.io/index.md

 ![GitHub Logo](/images/joined.svg)

 [A reference codebase to serve as a proof of concept for an AMM UI](https://github.com/stellar/amm-reference-ui)
-<a href="https://github.com/stellar/amm-reference-ui">A reference codebase to serve as a proof of concept for an AMM UI</a>
+<a href="https://github.com/stellar/amm-reference-ui" target="_blank" class="center">A reference codebase to serve as a proof of concept for an AMM UI</a>

 ### Liquidity Pools